Yellow-breasted warbling antbird: Breeding

 The yellow-breasted warbling antbird's breeding biology is known only from southeastern Peru.
 Its nesting season there spans August to September.
 It builds a deep pouch nest from palm fronds, bamboo leaves, other dead leaves, and moss with a lining of dry grass and rootlets.
 Most nests were suspended between 0.3 and 1.8 m above the ground.
 Its eggs are white with highly variable brownish-red or maroon specks and streaks.
 Both parents incubate during the day and the female alone at night, and both parents brood and provision nestlings.
 The incubation period is not known; at one nest young fledged 11 days after hatch.

 Vocalization

 The yellow-breasted warbling antbird's song is written "chee cher-CHEER-cheer-cher-chrrr" and its call as "hrjzz hrjzzesh".

 Status

 The IUCN has assessed the yellow-breasted warbling antbird as being of Least Concern.
-Its population size is not known but is believed to be increasing.
+Its population size is not known but is believed to be decreasing.
 No immediate threats have been identified.
 It is considered fairly common to common in parts of its range though uncommon to fairly common in Peru.
 It occurs in several protected areas.